dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 # Schema #
 Schema is the structure of tables in Dena platform.
-With schema, developers can get table structure ,add/remove columns and define constrains on columns (not implemented yet).
+With schema, developers can get table structure, add/remove columns and define constrains on columns (not implemented yet).

 ## Create Table ##

-Request:
+Return: Number of created table.

 Method: POST
 URL: /v1/<application-id>/schema/<table-name>